INTEGRATING HYPNOSIS, MINDFULNESS & CBT

 If you’d like some information on the formal evaluations or reviews please contact us.

 We also have lots of information on how to choose a hypnotherapy training or how to find a hypnotherapy teacher.

 In terms of the proper use of that term (as introduced by Tosi, Dowd and Alladin in their academic articles and books*) then what we teach is “cognitive hypnotherapy”.

 As both Professor E. Thomas Dowd and Dr Assen Alladin have stated, the term “cognitive hypnotherapy” is simply a short version for “cognitive behavioural hypnotherapy” – which is considered a little too long-winded.

-Unfortunately an NLP-based approach that taught in the UK has also been called “cognitive hypnotherapy”.
+However an NLP-based approach taught in the UK has also been called “cognitive hypnotherapy”.
 This is unfortunate as it causes considerable confusion for the public and other therapists because the NLP-based use of the term has no reference to the work of Albert Ellis or Aaron Beck, who formulated the initial model of cognitive therapy upon which “cognitive hypnotherapy” is based, nor does it reference the use of hypnosis within behavioural therapy (predating Ellis and Beck) or any later developments in the field of cognitive therapy ( 3rd wave approaches).

 Do you offer a short training?
 Or Advanced Hypnotherapy Courses?

 We offer a one week Certificate in Evidence-Based Hypnotherapy or a three week Diploma in Cognitive Behavioural Hypnotherapy course.